AndyEnvFr/thesis/README.md

 # thesis

-This repo is ment to share material and links relevant for my thesis to my supervisers.
+This repo is ment to share material and links relevant for my thesis with my supervisers.